 River Island Anti-Slavery and Human Trafficking Policy(incorporated into our Contracts in 2016)

-Employee Contracts – all River Island employment contracts directly incorporate a suite of policies designed to protect worker rights and promote a safe and fair supply chain.
+Employee Contracts all River Island employment contracts directly incorporate a suite of policies designed to protect worker rights and promote a safe and fair supply chain.
 These include the River Island Ethical Policy referred to above, the River Island Anti-Slavery and Human Trafficking Policy referred to above, the Anti-bribery and Corruption Policy, and the Whistleblowing Policy.

-GNFR Contracts – all require compliance with the Modern Slavery Act, and those relationships deemed to be operating in "higher-risk" areas, according to the criteria set out below, specifically require adherence to our River Island Anti-Slavery and Human Trafficking Policy.
+GNFR Contracts all require compliance with the Modern Slavery Act, and those relationships deemed to be operating in "higher-risk" areas, according to the criteria set out below, specifically require adherence to our River Island Anti-Slavery and Human Trafficking Policy.

-(C) DUE DILIGENCE and assessment of Modern Slavery risk in 2017
+(C) DUE DILIGENCE and assessment of Modern Slavery risk in 2018

 River Island has been a member of the ETI since 2008 and we adopted the ETI base code as the minimum standards against which our product suppliers and factories are consistently measured.
 Since 2016 this has included an ongoing assessment of Modern Slavery risk.
-Whilst our ethical approach continues to be based on building trust and transparency with our suppliers and factories (in order to fully understand the conditions, risks, and challenges that exist), we now realise that the potentially deep-rooted and systemic practices associated with Modern Slavery may not be identified through pre-arranged visits.
+Whilst our ethical approach continues to be based on building trust and transparency with our suppliers and factories (in order to fully understand the conditions, risks, and challenges that exist), we realise that the potentially deep-rooted and systemic practices associated with Modern Slavery may not be identified through pre-arranged visits.

-During 2017, and ongoing, our due diligence covers the following key areas:
+Our on-going Modern Slavery due diligence covers the following key areas:

 New supplier/factory set up process:Orders cannot be placed with any supplier/ factory until it has completed pre-assessment and approval by the River Island Ethical team (as well as Technical and Commercial).
-This includes all First Tier sub-contractors.
+This includes all first-tier sub-contractors.
 We review independent 3rd-party audits (SMETA) and corrective action plans, and we may also conduct River Island validation audits according to risk.